Rezana20/bd4h-group-project/project_draft/code/ReadMe.md

 > metrics.py
 - class used to recreate performance metrics
 - this class uses output from testing for various aplha by reading in the data
-- this class calculates TPs and FPs for Precision and Recall calcultions
+- this class calculates Precision and Recall calculations
 - this class does our metric graphing

 > models: